Think Humanity Secondary School

 Our Vision: Empower girls with education and basic training skills.

-Our Motto: Patience pains.
+Our Motto: Patience pays.

 As rent prices continued to soar, Think Humanity decided it was time to move outside of Hoima.
 Land was purchased and construction was finished on the Think Humanity Secondary School on January 10, 2022, in Nyakambugu Ward, Buhanika.
-The Think Humanity Secondary School opened with 55 students.

 Think Humanity Secondary School’s objective: “To empower and educate young women to create a better future for themselves and their communities.”

 Think Humanity aspires to hire their own graduates to lead future students.

 In addition to education, Think Humanity holds an annual Women’s Leadership Summit.
 The Think Humanity Women’s Leadership Summit was started in 2012 with the objective of advancing female leadership within Uganda.
 It is designed to help young women develop leadership skills, improve communications skills and enables them to be more effective in their roles as students and citizens.
 This is accomplished by hosting local female speakers, hands-on leadership exercises and other activities that help train new leaders and improve core leadership skills like problem-solving, active listening, or effective group teamwork management.